ALA, Harwood Institute announce 2017 Public Innovators Lab for Libraries community engagement training opportunity

 ALA Public Programs Office

 The Public Innovators Lab for Libraries will be held Oct.
-19 to 21, 2016, at the Loudermilk Center in Atlanta, Georgia.
-Librarians, community partners and stakeholders in libraries of all types — public, academic, school and specialty libraries — are encouraged to register.
+18 to 20, 2017, at the Loudermilk Center in Atlanta, Georgia.
+Librarians, community partners and stakeholders in libraries of all types — public, academic, school and specialty libraries — are encouraged to participate.

 - tap libraries' natural values to contribute to the greater good and bring their communities together;